ecaromolina/wp1_documentation/docs/modules_documentation/sql_exporting_utils_doc.md

     - Logs an error if there are two or more different datatypes in the variables that have to be melted (transformed into long format) in a specific panel.
     - Logs an error if there are no variables to be melted.
 - In `export_data_to_sql`:
     - Logs if everte panel has been exported to MySQL properly or if, on the contrary, an error ocurred while exporting the data.
+- In `export_df_to_sql`:
+    - Logs if the dataframe has been exported to MySQL properly or if, on the contrary, an error ocurred while exporting the data.
 - In `drop_all`:
     - If no tables are found in the database, it logs an info message.
     - For every dropped table, it logs an info message.